Edge-Computing-Embedded-Platform/ecep_server/README.md

 # Edge-computing-embedded-platform
 Project aims at providing a common platform for edge computing applications such as video analytics, smart city and so on.
+Install this on a server, to access the user dashboard and manage the end devices

 ###Hardware Requirements:
 A server which never turns off.
 (Ex.
 AWS)